MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-daemon-dotnet-call-api-prepare-tenant.md

 ---
-title: "Tutorial: Prepare your customer tenant to authorize a .NET daemon application"
+title: "Tutorial: Prepare your customer tenant to authorize a .NET daemon app"
 description: Learn about how to prepare your Microsoft Entra ID for customers tenant to acquire an access token using client credentials flow in your .NET daemon application a
 author: SHERMANOUKO